Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 - Types of Research Permissible with Adult Participants Lacking Capacity to Consent

-- UW-Madison complies with State of Wisconsin law on the enrollment of participants lacking capacity and permits the inclusion of adult participants lacking capacity to consent in research when one of the following three conditions is met:
+- Adult participants lacking capacity to consent may be enrolled in research when one of the following three conditions is met:

 - The research presents minimal risk to participants.